Jeadie/Jeadie.github.io/reading.md

  - One day in the Life of Ivan Denisovich by Aleksandr Solzhenitsyn
  - Cat's Cradle by Kurt Vonnegut
  - All Quiet on the Western Front by Erich Maria Remarque
+ - An Imaginary Life by David Malouf
+ - Walden by Henry David Thoreau
+ - Nausea by Jean-Paul Sartre
+ - A Good Life: Philosophy from Cradle to Grave by Mark Rowlands
+ - The Outsider by Albert Camus
+ - Man's Search for Meaning by Victor Frankl
+ - Quantum Mechanics: The Theoretical Minimum by Leonard Susskind
+ - Oblivion: Stories by David Foster Wallace

 ### In 2020:
  - Infinite Jest by David Foster Wallace